LujainSallam1/plugin/README.md

 1. Open a web browser and navigate to http://localhost:8080.

-2. Look for "SAML Plugin" or "SAML" in the menu and open it.
+2. Look for "saml plugin" or "saml" in the menu and open it.

 3. log in using an admin user account to access the configured SAML integration.